metafates/go-template/README.md

-- Advanced config management with viper and useful config commands such as setting config values directly from CLI (like this `config set -k logs.write -v true`), reading env variables and file-based configuration (either TOML or YAML)
+- Advanced config management with viper and useful config commands such as setting config values directly from CLI (like this `config set -k logs.write -v true`), reading env variables and file-based configuration (either TOML or YAML).
+Also, configuration is self-documented, type `config info` to show every config field available with description for each.

 - Polished CLI experience with cobra library + coloredcobra to make things look pretty